apolloclark/packer-elk/README.md

-# packer-aws-webapp
+# packer-aws-elk

-Packer based project for provisioning a "webapp" image using Ansible remote, and Serverspc, for AWS, or Virtualbox, with Elastic monitoring.
+Packer based project for provisioning an "ELK" image using Ansible remote, and Serverspc, for AWS, or Virtualbox, with Elastic monitoring.

 ## Requirements